sbaum95/Brazil_TB_Rif/README.md

 # Estimating RR-TB burden using routine Xpert MTB/RIF data: An application to Brazil

-This repository contains code necessary to produce findings associated with the manuscript "".
+This repository contains code necessary to produce findings associated with the manuscript "Surveillance for TB drug resistance using routine rapid diagnostic testing data: Methodological development and application in Brazil".
+A pre-print version of this manuscript can be found on medrxiv: https://www.medrxiv.org/content/10.1101/2024.07.22.24310845v1

 ## Description:
 This project uses routine Xpert MTB/RIF data to estimate levels and trends in Rifampin-resistant Tuberculosis (RR-TB) using a hierarchical generalized additive model in R. We apply this model to Brazil, using patient-level TB data from their National Disease Notification Registry (SINAN).